wimbeaumont/PdevProj/Readme.md

 The GCC ARM cross compiler is in the PATH variable.

-The program is used together with SensBoxEnvSer that is in principle a socket to serial interface translater.
+The program is used together with SensBoxEnvSer that is in principle a socket to serial interface translator.